PV-RCNN++: Point-Voxel Feature Set Abstraction With Local Vector Representation for 3D Object Detection: Experiments

-We investigate the individual components of our proposed PV-RCNN/PV-RCNN++ frameworks with extensive ablation experiments.
-We conduct all experiments on the large Waymo Open Dataset~\cite{Sun_2020_CVPR} with detection range $150m \times 150m$ for more comprehensive evaluation.
-For efficiently conducting the ablation experiments, we generate a small representative training set by uniformly sampling $20\%$ frames (about $32k$ frames) from the training set as in~\cite{openpcdet2020}, and all results are evaluated on the full validation set (about $40k$ frames) with the official evaluation tool.
-All models are trained with 30 epochs and batch size 2 on each GPU.
+In this section, we investigate the individual components of our PV-RCNN++ framework with extensive ablation experiments.
+We conduct all experiments on the large-scale Waymo Open Dataset~\citep{Sun_2020_CVPR}.
+For efficiently conducting the ablation experiments, we generate a small representative training set by uniformly sampling $20\%$ frames (about $32k$ frames) from the training set\footnote{Reference: https://github.com/open-mmlab/OpenPCDet.}, and all results are evaluated on the full validation set (about $40k$ frames) with the official evaluation tool.
+All models are trained with 30 epochs and batch size 16 on 8 GPUs.